View Barbara Rognerud's Obituary on CommunityNewspaperGroup.com and share memories

-INDEPENDENCE - Barbara J. Rognerud, 76 of Independence, died Tuesday, April 2, 2019, at the Rockwell Community Nursing Home in Rockwell.
-She was born in Independence, Iowa, on Sept.
-2, 1942, the daughter of Ralph Robert and Jane Margaret (O'Brien) Hohl.
-She graduated from high school in Independence with the class of 1960 and then, continued her education at medical technician school in Minneapolis, Minnesota.
+INDEPENDENCE – Barbara J. Rognerud, 76 years old, of Independence, Iowa, died on Tuesday, April 2, 2019, at the Rockwell Community Nursing Home in Rockwell.
+She was born in Independence, on September 2, 1942, the daughter of Ralph Robert and Jane Margaret (O'Brien) Hohl.
+She graduated from high school in Independence with the Class of 1960 and then, continued her education at medical technician school in Minneapolis, Minnesota.
 She worked at the Mental Health Institute and Peoples Memorial Hospital in Independence.
 She retired from the Wisconsin Home for Disabled Children in Union Grove, Wisconsin, after 30 years of employment.
-She was a 50-year member of the Order of Eastern Star.
+She was a 50 year member of the Order of Eastern Star.

 |

-Mrs. Rognerud is survived by her brother, Jake Hohl of Cheyenne, Wyo., 2 nieces, Stacy (John) Hoban of Ft.
-Collins, Colo., and Jaime (Jamie) Hohl of Denver, Colo., 1 aunt, Marlys Templeton of Clear Lake, and many cousins.
+Mrs. Rognerud is survived by her brother, Jake Hohl of Cheyenne, Wyoming; two nieces: Stacy (John) Hoban of Ft.
+Collins, Colorado, and Jaime (Jamie) Hohl of Denver, Colorado; an aunt, Marlys Templeton of Clear Lake; and many cousins.

 She was preceded in death by her parents and both husbands.